kartgoel/HydraDocumentation/docs/verifyExperiment.rst

 Verifying Experiment
 ===================

-This configures connections to the database and server based on the experiment.
+This code segment configures connections to the database and server based on the experiment.
+It is found at the start of php files.

 .. code-block:: php